Glossary

 4. Motivation to reduce or eliminate the discomfort

-Example of Cognitive Dissonance
+Example of Dissonance

 A person who values environmental conservation but drives a gas-guzzling vehicle might experience cognitive dissonance, leading to discomfort and possibly motivating a change in behavior or beliefs.

-How does executive function coaching support cognitive dissonance challenges?
+How does executive function coaching support challenges?

 Executive function coaching can play a pivotal role in addressing cognitive dissonance by enhancing self-awareness and improving decision-making skills.
 Coaches help individuals identify and articulate their core values and beliefs, recognize when their actions are not aligned with these values, and develop strategies for more congruent behavior.
 This process supports the individual in resolving dissonance, leading to more consistent and value-driven actions.